Quick Answer

 Your drinks menu is stuck in 1995 while your costs are firmly in 2025.

-Standard lager runs at 50-70% margin if you're lucky.
-After April's minimum wage rise and 15% NI contributions, that margin shrinks to almost nothing.
+Standard lager runs on thinner margins than most people realise.
+After wage and tax rises, that margin can shrink to almost nothing.
 You can't raise pint prices much more - customers are already sensitive.
 You can't cut costs further without compromising quality.

 But here's what nobody talks about: while you're battling over pint prices, Wetherspoons quietly sells 50 million coffees a year.
 While you're discounting lager to compete, the gastropub down the road makes £15 profit on every cocktail.
 While you're worried about losing regulars, they're already buying premium drinks elsewhere.